We all have expectations of the people in our lives, but some people take it to the next level.

 13. “You’re too sensitive.”

-Another way of saying “your feelings are inconvenient for me.”
-This phrase shifts blame instead of addressing the actual issue.
+Oh great, another way of saying “your feelings are inconvenient for me.”
+This is an attempt to pass the blame instead of addressing the actual issue.
 It’s a cop-out that avoids taking responsibility for potentially hurtful actions or words.

 14. “I’m just being honest.”